 It is said that more than 1.1 million dinners have been served on the Orient Express which comes to almost 4 million courses!

 It is interesting to consider that the Orient Express was a great showcase of luxury at an era when travelling was overall much rougher and with more danger than later times.

 The route of the train was to change several times during its years of service.

 The first tasty-sounding menu served on board the train consisted of oysters, soup and Italian pasta, a fillet of beef with ‘château’ potatoes, turbot with green sauce, chicken ‘à la chasseur’ and ‘chaud-froid’ of game animals.
 Sweet options included a buffet of desserts.
 Sounds yummy!

-In the USA, from 1989 to 2008 the American Orient Express that operated routes across North America.
+In the USA, from 1989 to 2008 there was an American Orient Express that operated routes across North America.

 Due to the First World War, in 1914 the Orient Express’ services were suspended.